Chain Maille is a two thousand-year-old art form originally

 Supplies: Students should bring 2 pairs of flat-nose pliers

-This class is taught at the Lapidary Shop by appointment only.
+This class is taught by Kathy Bachman at the Lapidary Shop by appointment only.
 You must be a CCGMA member to enroll.
-Contact Kathy Bachman at 360-681-3994 for further information.
+Fill out the contact form and someone will return your call.